vmware-tanzu/secrets-manager/docs/_pages/0120-use-the-source.md

 make build-local
 ```

-That’s it 🎉.
+That's it 🎉.
 You now have images of **VMware Secrets Manager** and other
 related components built locally on your Docker registry.

 ## Next Up